mcriqui/mcriqui.github.io/_portfolio/3_project.markdown

 	<img class="col one" src="{{ site.baseurl }}/img/me_whiteboard.jpg"/>
 	<div class="col two">
 		<h1 class="project-description-title">What I Learned</h1>
 		<p>For this project we changed direction so late in the game.
-As an extremely organized and time oriented person making this change was extremely nerve wracking.
+As an organized and time oriented person making this change was extremely nerve wracking.
 I was able to do so, however, because we spoke to so many users and generated that empathy which made us want to create something meaningful.
 Additionally, I had complete trust in my team that we could actually come up with something better in such a short time frame.</p>
 	</div>
 </div>